 HIPAA enforcement is entering a new era of stricter fines and prosecution.
 The Department of Health and Human Services (HHS) OCR has made it clear that they will continue to pursue serious HIPAA violations, with plans to implement a permanent audit program in the coming years.

-Organizations should ensure that they have reviewed their policies and procedures annually in order to prevent PHI breaches like this in the future.
-In addition, employees need to be trained on these policies and procedures in order to ensure that they understand what kind of access is or is not appropriate based on the role they play within their organization.
+Organizations should ensure that they have reviewed their policies and procedures annually to prevent PHI breaches like this in the future.
+In addition, employees need to be trained on these policies and procedures to ensure that they understand what kind of access is or is not appropriate based on the role they play within their organization.
 Even though rogue employees can still choose to violate these policies, organizations that have followed through with comprehensive compliance plans can protect themselves from liability in the unfortunate event that something like this occurs.